Formula to Calculate Interest Rate

 Use and Relevance

-This has been a guide to Interest Rate Formula.
+This article has been a guide to Interest Rate Formula.
 Here we discuss how to calculate Simple and Compound Interest Rate in Excel using practical examples and downloadable templates.
 You can learn more about financial analysis from the following articles –